Menu

 Palawan: El Nido

-We'll also hit up Vanilla Beach.
+I'll also hit up Vanilla Beach.
 I hear it's a bit more laid back, a place where you can just lounge around, grab a bite or drink, and enjoy the vibe.
-And, of course, we'll be exploring El Nido town itself, wandering through its streets, checking out the local scene, and maybe finding a few unexpected treasures along the way.
+And, of course, exploring El Nido town itself, wandering through its streets, checking out the local scene, and maybe finding a few unexpected treasures along the way.

 boracay-white-beach